Panamanian Scholarships

 Cradle of Environmental Studies

-Panama is pretty much considered a one-stop shop for Central American ecology, biodiversity and environmental studies.
-The world-renowned Smithsonian Tropical Research Institute is a regular stopover for many students studying the flora and fauna.
-This slim, snaking strip of land is bounded by the Caribbean on one side and the Pacific on the other.
-No wonder it is so fiercely valued politically and economically, and so sensitive environmentally.
+Panama is a one-stop destination for Central American ecology, biodiversity and environmental studies, and is considered a crossroads of the world.
+The renowned Smithsonian Tropical Research Institute is a regular stopover for many students.
+This slim, snaking strip of land is bounded by the Caribbean Sea on one side and the Pacific Ocean on the other.
+It is valued environmentally, politically and economically, and has had a close, long-standing relationship with the United States.

 Study Abroad Organizations